 - Nature Study: Time spent outdoors by scholars to look at various aspects of nature around them and to enter their observations in their nature notebook.

 All of these teaching methods and the nuances of Classical Education take time to understand and master.
-As a home instructor, we come along side you at every step to help you be the best instructor you can be.
+As a virtual instructor, we come alongside you at every step to help you be the best co-facilitator scholar's learning you can be.
 Our goal is to provide you with the pacing, content and training to make the most of your experience.